Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Elisha was ridiculed in Bethel because he worshiped and proclaimed the one true God of Scripture.
 In our world today we still see where every type of idolatry is acceptable and praised while true Christianity is ridiculed and persecuted.
 And it will be that way until the end of time.
 From Romans chapter 1, as well as many other chapters of Scripture, we recognize that humanity refuses to worship the Lord even though God’s identity is clear from what he has made, leaving all humanity without excuse.

 But because human beings are created in the image of God there is a vacuum within when he is rejected.
 That vacuum then becomes filled with false religion, with every type of idolatry imaginable, because people will worship something, even if it is as foolish and useless as a golden calf.
-Even atheists have faith in what they believe, and innumerable “golden calves” are the objects of worship in our culture today.
+Even atheists have faith in what they believe.
+But it takes far more faith to believe what they teach, than to believe the truths of Scripture regarding creation and all other aspects of life.

 God’s Grace and His Judgment